 (1) Club balance represents the balance point measured from the end of the club head.
 The slightly shorter distance of the VT Max means that it is slight more "head heavy" than the USKids iron.
 Said another way, the VT Max 8 iron head is slightly heavier than the USKids 8 iron but the USKids 8 iron shaft & grip are slightly heavier than the VT Max 8 iron.

 The VT Max iron has a deeper cavity back and slightly more rounded bottom line.
 As you can see in the photos below, the USKids design is slightly different in that it pushes some weighting out to the heel and toe of the club while the VT Max perimeter weighting is relatively consistent across sole of the club.
-The USKids has more weighting lower on the sole and a thinner top line while the VT Max cavity back extends to the top of the face.
+The USKids has more weighting lower on the sole and a thinner top line while the VT Max cavity back extends a little more to the top of the face.

 The USKids sole is 1 inch wide at the toe (widest point) compared to the VT Max that is 1 and 1/8th inch wide.
 The USKids has a little more of a players club look than the slightly wider and heavier VT Max.
+A wider sole (as in the VT Max) usually means it is easier to get the ball in the air.

 Looking at the top line of the clubs it is clear that the USKids TS3 irons have a thinner design that is more of a players club look than the VT Max that has a larger/wider design.
-Some juniors may prefer the wider look of the VT Max irons although advanced players may prefer the USKids look.

 The side profile of the clubs is very similar although once again the VT Max is slightly wider and larger than the USKids.
-Looking at the side profile of the irons you can easily see that the VT Max top line is wider than the USKids.

 The irons were tested by measuring performance based on the average of well struck shots on a launch monitor.
 The top ten representative well struck shots were counted in the averages of each club.